Indy Shakes presents 'Riverside' at Taggart Memorial Amphitheater

 Indy Shakes presents ‘Riverside’ at Taggart Memorial Amphitheater

+It premieres this week at the Taggart Memorial Amphitheater in Riverside Park.

-The play, which explores the history and community of the Riverside neighborhood, features an ensemble cast of eight, including actor and Indy Shakes Marketing Coordinator Akili Mali.
+The play, which explores the history and community of the Riverside neighborhood, features an ensemble cast of eight.
+The group includes actor Akili Mali, who is the marketing coordinator for Indy Shakes.

 ‘”Riverside” tells the story of Black Indianapolis through the lens of a single family across three decades: the 1820s, the 1920s, and the 1960s.